Psychology of Memorialization

 Identification information: Your last wishes list should include legal information that may be required for your death certificate and for your survivors who will be charged with carrying out your final wishes.
 Be sure to include your social security number, your birth date, your birth place, your complete legal name, your address, any other recent addresses, your spouse’s complete legal name and social security number, the complete names and addresses of as many next-of-kin as is practical to list, your occupation and employer’s name, and any military service.

 The Last Wish: In this section, list all your last wishes that are not spelled out legally in your will.
 Things to consider in this section include the following: Do you wish to donate your body to science?
 If so, state that and include any applicable information about which school or hospital you intend to donate too.
 What type of funeral services do you wish to have?
 Do you want an elaborate, formal ceremony in a specific church?
 If so, you should list specifics for your funeral in this section.
 Perhaps you want no memorial service at all, or just a very simple, small one in a private home.
 Or perhaps you want the decisions about the type of service to be left entirely to a particular person or group.
+Plans for your final memorial tribute, whether a cremation urn or grave marker, should be noted as well.
 You should make your intentions very clear in this section.
 You should also, of course, address the issue of your final resting place.
 Do you wish to be cremated and have your ashes scattered over some special place?
 Or do you have a specific spot in a local cemetery where you wish to take your final rest?
 Do you have any specific clothes that you would like to be buried in?
 Do you care to have any special items with you in your grave?